 However a distance session takes place, it’s always an adventure.

-You have four jaw muscles: the two large ones on the outside of your head (the masseter and temporalis) and the four small ones inside your mouth (two medial pterygoids and two lateral pterygoids), and one in the floor of your mouth (digastric).
+You have eight jaw muscles: two pairs of large ones on the outside of your head (the masseters and temporalises) and four small ones inside your mouth (two medial pterygoids and two lateral pterygoids), and one in the floor of your mouth (digastric).

 Any of them can get trigger points.

 Healthy muscle tissue is made of bundles of fibers that run in the same direction.
 This tissue is pliable.
 It stretches or contracts when you move.

 A trigger point is a spot where the muscle tissue has lost its pliability.
-A massage therapist may feel that the fibers in a particular spot have become glued together and hard, creating a small nodule that’s hard and stiff.
-The tissue feels denser and often rolls under the fingers, compared to healthy muscle tissue.
+A massage therapist may feel that the fibers in a particular spot feel hard, creating a small nodule that’s hard and stiff.
+The tissue feels dense and often rolls under the fingers, compared to healthy muscle tissue.

-This causes that band of muscle fibers to become shorter and tighter, restricting full range of movement of the entire muscle.
+Trigger points cause that band of muscle fibers within a muscle to shorten and tighten, restricting full range of movement of the entire muscle.

-Trigger points usually feel tender when you apply pressure to them, and they may also refer pain elsewhere.
-They may also form “constellations.”
-This makes them the tricksters of the nervous system.
+Trigger points usually feel tender when you apply pressure to them, and they often refer pain elsewhere.

 You can work on your own trigger points to release them.
 It helps if you’ve received trigger point work from an experienced massage therapist, but you can learn to do it yourself.
-Even then, you may prefer to have someone else work on them, especially if you have a lot of them in multiple jaw muscles.
+Even then, you may prefer to have someone else work on them, especially if you have a lot of them.

 When I am working on TMJ issues, I notice that many people have trigger points in their masseters, the big external jaw muscles on the sides of your face that run from your cheekbone to the bottom of your jawbone.

 Here’s how to find trigger points in your own jaw: using a bit pressure, drag your fingers slowly down the masseter muscle on one side of your face.
 Do this several times, experimenting with adding pressure, and notice if there are tender spots or small dense spots that roll under your fingers.
 Repeat on the other masseter.